jamiemccrindle/axax/README.md

 deferredIterable.finally(() => document.removeEventListener('click', deferredIterable.value));

-// go through all the click events for await (const click of deferredIterable.iterable) {
+// go through all the click events for await (const click of deferredIterable.iterator) {
     console.log('a button was clicked');
 }
 ```